In for Sanity and the Good Life

 Winsome Buddhist Ways and Others

 Try to consider a human as inherently whole, with organic systems capable of relating and interacting to others within limits - maybe not full well at the first attempts.
 The division of man into body, mind and soul (or being) is useful.
 This triune unity interacts with the environment and others in it, and much can go wrong at times.
 Much can go well too.

-I bring knowledge of winsome Buddhist ways from Buddha's own teachings, with few elements added to it.
+There is knowledge of winsome Buddhist ways from Buddha's own teachings, with few elements and accrued, limiting designs added to it.

 This is to say that the Gold Scales's profile is advocating a good life, whereas "Those who mortify their bodies have not understood the doctrine."
 [Asvaghosha, in Amitabha 10]